On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Introduction

 \section{Introduction}

-Trees in this context are in the graph theoretical sense, that is, connected and acyclic simple graphs.
+Trees in this context are in graph theoretical sense, that is, connected and acyclic simple graphs.
 An {\em embedding} from a tree $T$ to another tree $S$ is an injective map from the vertex set of $T$ to the vertex set of $S$ preserving the adjacency relation.
-An embedding of a tree $T$ is an embedding from $T$ to itself.
-The set of all embeddings of a tree $T$ forms a monoid under composition of functions called the {\em monoid of embeddings} of $T$, denoted by $Emb(T)$.
-Two trees are called {\em equimorphic} or {\em siblings} if there are mutual embeddings between them.
-Clearly, two equimorphic finite trees are isomorphic.
-But, this is no longer the case for infinite trees.
+A tree $T$ {\em embeds} in another tree $S$, denoted by $T\hookrightarrow S$, if there is an embedding from $T$ to $S$.
+Two trees $T, S$ are {\em equimorphic} or {\em siblings}, denoted by $T\approx S$, if there are mutual embeddings between them.
+An embedding from $T$ to itself is called a {\em self-embedding} of $T$.
+The set of all self-embeddings of a tree $T$ forms a monoid under composition of functions called the {\em monoid of self-embeddings} of $T$, denoted by $Emb(T)$.
+Clearly, two finite equimorphic trees are isomorphic, however, this is no longer the case for infinite trees.
 For instance, a tree consisting of a vertex $r$ and countably many paths of length 2 attached to $r$ has countably many siblings, up to isomorphism.
 The number of isomorphism classes of siblings of a tree $T$ is called the {\em sibling number} of $T$, denoted by $Sib(T)$.
-Bonato and Tardif \cite{BT} made the following conjecture.
-They called the conjecture {\em the tree alternative conjecture}, however, we call it the Bonato-Tardif conjecture.